if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-batu_felix_patz_mo_gymbros-1/Rieser/felix.md

 ### What has to be done, when creating a file foo.txt?
-we need enough empty blocks and memory
+we need enough empty blocks and memory.

 ### What has to be done, when the file size has to be increased?
 Especially take care if it needs additional blocks
-you have to find an empty block and connect this one with the other blocks of your file
+you have to find an empty block and connect this one with the other blocks of your file.

 ### What has to be done if a file is read sequentially?
 You have to locate the blocks of your file and read them in sequence.